Lelawala

-In Native American legend, Lelawala was a beautiful maiden of the peaceful tribe of the Iroquois that was venturing in waterfalls one day, but happened to fall out of her canoe.
-The thunder god Hé-no then saved her, as Hé-no was the one who lived behind the falls.
+In Native American legend, Lelawala was a beautiful woman of the tribe of the Iroquois that was venturing in waterfalls one day, but happened to fall out of her canoe.
+The thunder spirit Hé-no then saved her, as Hé-no was the one who lived behind the falls.
 At the time, her canoe was broken so Hé-no offered to build a new one.
 On the day he finished building the canoe, a huge snake with venom so powerful it could kill a whole village, was headed towards the village of Lelawala, but Hé-no then threw a lightning bolt at the snake.
 The snake landed on top of the falls, creating the curved shape of Horseshoe Falls.

-Lelawala is known as the original Maid of the Mist.

 Adaptations

-Henry Hadley composed a cantata entitled Lelawala: A Legend of Niagara in 1898, in which the maiden Lelawala sacrifices herself to appease the "Thunder Waters" and save her tribe from a famine.
+Henry Hadley composed a cantata entitled Lelawala: A Legend of Niagara in 1898, in which Lelawala sacrifices herself to appease the "Thunder Waters" and save her tribe from a famine.
 Charles Wakefield Cadman's three-act operetta Lelawala: The Maid of Niagara (1926) is based on the story of Lelawala.
 The libretto includes a number of colonialist plot points, including Lelawala learning about Christian forgiveness from a white missionary.